ShujinWu-0814/Alice/README.md

 4) `--method`: You should use 'ours-wts-stage1'
 5) `--our-wts-type`: You should use 'singleturn'

-For the original W2S method, we have two separate settings: train teachers with cot or with q-a pair only.
-For the cot one, it's the same as the stage 1 for our approach, so you just need to follow the instructions above.
+For the original W2S method, we have two separate settings: train teachers with CoT or with q-a pair only.
+For the CoT one, it's the same as the stage 1 for our approach, so you just need to follow the instructions above.
 (You just need to run it once and the output models can be used for both settings).
 For the qa one, you should follow the instructions above for the first three arguments and made the following changes to the last two:
 1) `--method`: You should use 'original-wts-stage1'
 2) `--original-wts-type`: You should use 'qa'